memgraph/mgclient/README.md

    - OpenSSL version >= 1.0.2
    - Apple LLVM/clang >= 8.0.0

-Once everything is in place, create a build directory inside the source directory and configure the build by running CMake from it:
+Once everything is in place, create a build directory inside the project root directory and configure the build by running CMake from it:

 ```
 mkdir build